(A) As used in this rule:

 (B) The purpose of this rule is to establish standards by which the administrator may permit a responsible self-insuring employer to self-insure a construction project entered into by the responsible self-insuring employer pursuant to division (O) of section 4123.35 of the Revised Code.

 (C) The administrator's authority to grant self-insured status for a construction project is permissive.
 The bureau of workers' compensation may establish criteria for granting self-insured status to ensure the financial stability and claims continuity of the workers' compensation program.
-The burden of proof is on the responsible self-insured employer to satisfy the requirements of divisions (O), (P), and (Q) of section 4123.35 of the Revised Code, including designation of a safety professional and employment of an ombudsperson for the construction project, and such other requirements as the administrator may establish by this rule or other policy for granting permission to self-insure a construction project.
+The burden of proof is on the responsible self-insuring employer to satisfy the requirements of divisions (O), (P), and (Q) of section 4123.35 of the Revised Code, including designation of a safety professional and employment of an ombudsperson for the construction project, and such other requirements as the administrator may establish by this rule or other policy for granting permission to self-insure a construction project.

 (D) A responsible employer filing an application to self-insure a construction project shall be a self-insuring employer under the Ohio workers' compensation statutes, except that a public school employer may be a state fund employer.
 A public school employer shall be self-insured for the construction project only and shall maintain state fund coverage for its employees.